the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 Using version control and making the data read-only are two additional data management practices that can prevent accidents.

-Use a README texte file to explain naming conventions on top of the spreadsheet desing choices, so that it will also become clear to others what the file names mean.
-If you work in team, you should take particular care to the rules and make sure everyone is following them.
+Use a README file to explain naming conventions and other design choices on top of the spreadsheet.
+It will make it clear to others what the file names mean and what criteria to consider when designing an analysis workflow.
+If you work in a team, you should take particular care of the conventions and make sure everyone follows them.

 To learn more about data organisation in spreadsheets, you may have a look at the Data Carpentry lessons for [Social Scientists](https://datacarpentry.org/spreadsheets-socialsci/) and [Ecologists](https://datacarpentry.org/spreadsheet-ecology-lesson/).